tdoug19/ENSE_370_Lab/Lab-2/UMLRefresher.md

    - **Activity Diagram**: Models workflows or processes.
    - **State Diagram**: Describes the lifecycle of an object, including its states and transitions.

+### Benefits of UML:
+- **Clarity**: Simplifies the understanding of complex systems by providing clear visual representations.
+- **Collaboration**: Facilitates communication among team members and stakeholders.
+- **Standardization**: Adheres to industry standards, ensuring compatibility across tools and platforms.
+- **Flexibility**: Can be applied to various industries and methodologies, including Agile, Waterfall, and DevOps.

 ## Components of a UML Class Diagram